apache/calcite/site/_docs/avatica_json_reference.md

 `info` (optional string-to-string map) A Map containing properties to include when creating the Connection.

 ### PrepareAndExecuteRequest

+This request is used as a short-hand for create a Statement and fetching the first batch of results in a single call without any parameter substitution.

 {% highlight json %}
 {